autocontracts/permissioned-blocks/whitepaper.md

 ## Background

 In late 2015, I presented a blockchain prototype called Midasium[[1]](http://midasium.com/) at the finals of a Citibank competition.
 The aim of the prototype was to show how blockchain technology could primarily improve cash flow management in the real estate industry, and secondarily would create a Virtual Credit Bureau to manage portfolio risk of real estate in real time.
 Midasium went on to come 2nd place in a Santander Bank competition in 2016.
-In 2017 Deloitte wrote the paper "Blockchain in commercial real estate"[[2]](https://www2.deloitte.com/content/dam/Deloitte/us/Documents/financial-services/us-fsi-rec-blockchain-in-commercial-real-estate.pdf) where  the Midasium concept was presented to convey the potential of such blockchain models to disrupt the commerical real estate sector.
+In 2017 Deloitte wrote the paper "Blockchain in commercial real estate"[[2]](https://www2.deloitte.com/content/dam/Deloitte/us/Documents/financial-services/us-fsi-rec-blockchain-in-commercial-real-estate.pdf) where  the Midasium concept was presented to convey the potential of such blockchain models to disrupt the commercial real estate sector.

 Although the vision of Midasium was appealing, there still remained technical challenges with blockchain technology at the time that needed further research and development for the full potential of this technology to be realised.
 These were:
 - <b>Scalability</b> - The throughput speeds and latency times of the leading blockchains were too slow for use cases that have large transactional volumes.